txase/tina-cloud-starter/content/pages/home.md

 ---
 title: Tina Cloud Starter
 blocks:
-  - headline: Welcome to the Tina Starter
+  - headline: 'Welcome to the best troop, 150 Starter'
     text: >
       This project is set up to show you the basics of working with Tina.
 You're looking at the landing page, which pulls content from